 Getting around Harris County shouldn’t put your life at risk.
-Currently, Harris County and our surrounding region is one of the deadliest places in the country for drivers, passengers, and pedestrians.
-Every day, drivers, passengers and pedestrians are seriously injured or killed on our roadways.
+Currently, Harris County and our surrounding region are some of the deadliest places in the country for drivers, passengers, and pedestrians.
+Every day, drivers, passengers, and pedestrians are seriously injured or killed on our roadways.
 That is why Harris County is working toward Vision Zero.

 The goal of Harris County's Vision Zero Action Plan is to create a framework in which, over time, traffic fatalities and traffic-related serious injuries will be eliminated in unincorporated Harris County.
 Furthermore, Harris County is working alongside the City of Houston Vision Zero to ensure that our region meets this commitment to a safer future together.